la2050/archive/_projects/2016/i3-arts-fest-an-interactive-immersive-and-innovative-public-arts-festival.md

   interactions with arts and culture and how this in turn creates the foundation for a thriving and dynamic city.
 Unlike anything produced before, I3 Arts Fest will become a cultural destination and global influence in the arts community.
-project_image_2: 5119808783741-team88.png
-empty_column_1: ''
 organization_name: I3 Arts Fest
 organization_website: www.i3artsfest.com
-organization_name_2: I3 Arts Fest
-organization_activity: >-
-  I3 Arts Fest is a definitive demonstration of how community is built through interactions with arts and culture and how this in turn creates the foundation for a thriving and dynamic city.
-ein: ''

 ---